pixiitech/caldav-icloud/README.md

 ##Testing

-agcaldav will use RSpec for its test coverage.
+caldav-icloud will use RSpec for its test coverage.
 Inside the gem directory, you can run the specs for RoR 3.x with:

   rake spec